Skip to main content

 • Source: If a task is created on a file, this label appears in the task details, indicating where the file was created (e.g., SharePoint).
 The source is clickable and redirects “outside” of Burai.
 When clicked, a pop-up appears displaying the source.

-1. Task ID, Title and Description: At the top of the detailed view, information about the task title and description is displayed, providing a quick overview of what the task involves.
-The task ID, a unique identifier, is located at the top, and directly below the title, there is a description field that provides additional context or specific instructions related to the task.
-Description is mandatory field.
+1. Task ID, Title and Description: At the top left of the detailed task view, key information about the task is displayed, providing a quick overview of its purpose and requirements.
+The task ID, a unique identifier, is shown at the top.

 2. Source: Just beneath the description, if it exists, the source of the task is displayed, such as any linked documents or files associated with it.
 This is useful for quickly accessing the necessary resources to complete the task.

-3. Attachments: Below the Details section, there is an Attachments section.
-This section allows users to view and add attachments relevant to the task, where the number indicates how many items are attached to the current task.
+4. Attachments: This section allows users to view and add attachments relevant to the task, where the number indicates how many items are attached to the current task.
 By clicking on 'Add Attachment,' items can be added one by one, and they can be removed by simply clicking on the trash can icon.
 It’s a place to store documents, images, or other files that are necessary for completing the task.

-6. Task Workflow: At the top of the task details, the current workflow stage of the task is displayed, indicating its status.
-The available status options depend on how the task was created:
+6. Task Workflow: Below the task details, the current workflow stage of the task is displayed, indicating its status.
+The available status options depend on how the task was created and the workflow it follows.

 • For tasks created within Burai, the task can have one of the following statuses: